 Final Thoughts | The Best Travel Camera?

-As you can see above, there are different travel cameras for different travel personas and situations.
+As you can see above, the standard for “best travel camera” may be different for various travel personas and situations.
 You don’t have to break the bank to get a good travel camera, but you do need to make sure you’re matching the features with your needs.

 What is the best travel camera?
 Ultimately, this is up to you.
 Your needs, your preferences and your budget.